Phase locking and multistability in the topological Kuramoto model on cell complexes: Introduction

-In their classical form, the coupling between the oscillators is pairwise.
-This assumption is valid for many systems, but in various contexts, such as neuronal assemblies~\cite{Breakspear2010}, the brain connectome~\cite{Sizemore2018, Giusti2016, Andjelkovic2020} multimode lasers,~\cite{Nixon2013}, or protein interaction networks~\cite{Estrada2018}, it is likely too restrictive to capture all the relevant couplings in the system.
-Group interactions, encoded by higher-order connectivity structures, are increasingly recognized as being crucial to many collective dynamics~\cite{Millan2025higherorderdynamics, battiston2020networks,battiston2021physics, Bianconi2021book, Torres2021, Bick2023}.
-A variety of recent advances in network science~\cite{battiston2020networks,battiston2021physics,Horak2009, Sizemore2018, Petri2013, Petri2014, Giusti2016, Wu2015, Iacopini2019, Andjelkovic2016, Andjelkovic2020} have introduced models where the dynamics is not defined only on nodes, but also lives on edges, faces, or higher-dimensional elements of simplicial or cell complexes.
-The topological Kuramoto model~\cite{millan2020explosive, Millan2021, ghorbanchian2021higher, Nurisso2024UnifiedKuramoto} is among the most prominent dynamical models in this framework, revealing universal features absent in conventional networks, such as abrupt synchronization transitions ~\cite{skardal2020higher, Lucas2020} or topologically-induced synchronization obstructions ~\cite{Ghorbanchian2021PRE103, carletti2023global}.
-While some aspects of multistability~\cite{Skardal2019multistability,Deville2021} and phase locking~\cite{Nurisso2024UnifiedKuramoto} in the topological Kuramoto model have been analyzed separately, there is a lack of systematic frameworks to analyse how multistable phase-locked states can arise from higher-order interactions.
+In the classical Kuramoto model, the coupling between the oscillators is pairwise.
+This assumption is valid for many systems, but in certain contexts where group interactions play an essential role, such as neuronal assemblies~\cite{Breakspear2010}, the brain connectome~\cite{Sizemore2018, Giusti2016, Andjelkovic2020}, multimode lasers~\cite{Nixon2013}, or protein interaction networks~\cite{Estrada2018}, it is too restrictive to capture all the relevant couplings in the system.
+Higher-order connectivity structures that encode such interactions are increasingly recognized as being crucial to many collective dynamics~\cite{Millan2025higherorderdynamics, battiston2020networks,battiston2021physics, Bianconi2021book, mulder2018network, Bick2023, Iacopini2019, Santoro2024, Zhang2023HigherOrder}.
+Recent advances in network science~\cite{battiston2020networks,battiston2021physics,Horak2009, Sizemore2018, Petri2013, Petri2014, Giusti2016, Wu2015, Iacopini2019, Andjelkovic2016, Andjelkovic2020, Calmon2022Localdirac, Calmon2022dirac, Calmon2023dirac} have introduced models where the dynamics is not defined only on nodes, but also lives on edges, faces, or higher-dimensional elements of simplicial or cell complexes.
+Cell complexes are higher-order network structures built from cells of different dimensions, such as nodes, edges, polygons, polytopes, and higher-dimensional analogues~\cite{hoppe2025don, Sizemore2018,Roddenberry2022}.
+Most studies on synchronization focus on the special case of simplicial complexes~\cite{millan2020explosive,Nurisso2024UnifiedKuramoto}, where each cell is a simplex.
+However, many real-world systems, such as social interactions or protein complexes, are better described by cell complexes, as their interactions are not naturally simplicial~\cite{mulder2018network, hoppe2025don, Roddenberry2022}.
+Such models can be formulated in arbitrary dimensions.
+However, many applications focus on the case where the dynamics is defined on edges and interactions occur via nodes and faces~\cite{Giambagli2022}.
+Alternative representations of higher-order interactions, such as hypergraphs, have also been explored, but they capture different structural aspects of complex systems~\cite{battiston2020networks,Bick2023}.